Peak flow is a simple measurement of how quickly you can blow air out of your lungs. It's often used to help diagnose and monitor asthma.

 To measure your peak flow:

-- find a comfortable position, either sitting or standing
+- find a comfortable position, either sitting or standing – do this the same way every time

 - hold the peak flow meter so it's horizontal and make sure that your fingers are not obstructing the measurement scale